Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 | Unique identifier (Guid)  | Unique identifier (Guid) | *any*                         | None (not supported)  |
 | Pages                     | Pages                    | *any* (Pages)                 | Page selector         |

-Conversion of text fields with media links (*Media selection* form control) to media library files can also be enabled by setting the `OptInFeatures.CustomMigration.FieldMigrations` [configuration option](#convert-text-fields-with-media-links-to-media-libraries).
+Additionally, you can enable the Conversion of text fields with media links (*Media selection* form control) to media library files by setting the `OptInFeatures.CustomMigration.FieldMigrations` [configuration option](#convert-text-fields-with-media-links-to-media-libraries).

 Some [Form components](https://docs.xperience.io/x/5ASiCQ) used by content type fields in Xperience by Kentico store data differently than their equivalent Form control in Xperience 13.
-To ensure that content is displayed correctly on pages, you also need to manually adjust your website's implementation to match the new data format.
+To ensure that content is displayed correctly on pages, you must manually adjust your website's implementation to match the new data format.
 See [Editing components in Xperience by Kentico](https://docs.xperience.io/x/wIfWCQ) to learn more about some of the most common components and selectors.

 #### Pages

-* ~~Xperience by Kentico currently does not support multilingual sites.
-The content of pages is migrated from the culture specified in the `migrate --culture` parameter.~~ 🔥no longer true🔥
-* ~~Only pages that are **published** on the source instance are migrated.
-After the migration, all pages are in the published workflow step.~~ 🔥no longer true, migrated are: archived, published, last checkout version and never published document 🔥
+* The migration includes the following versions of pages:
+  * _Published_
+  * _Latest draft version_ - for published pages, the version is migrated to the _Draft_ [workflow step](https://docs.xperience.io/x/JwKQC#Pages-Pageworkflow); for pages that do not have a published version, the version is migrated to the _Draft (initial)_ workflow step.
+  * _Archived_
-* Migration includes the URL paths and Former URLs of pages, but not Alternative URLs, which are currently not supported in Xperience by Kentico.
+* Migration includes the URL paths of pages but not Alternative URLs or Former URLs.
 * Linked pages are currently not supported in Xperience by Kentico.
 The migration creates standard page copies for any linked pages on the source instance.
-* Page permissions (ACLs) are currently not supported in Xperience by Kentico, so are not migrated.
+* Page permissions (ACLs) are currently not supported in Xperience by Kentico and are not migrated.

 #### Page Builder content